kalicalendar/community-calendar/README.md

 EPIC </br>
-A calender where multiple organizations (code curious, heart of code, pyladies,...) can CRUD - create, read, update and delete events and that can be accessed by users who are interested in these events.
+A calender where multiple organizations (code curious, heart of code, pyladies,...) can create, read, update and delete events and that can be accessed by users who are interested in these events.

-ADMIN STORIES </br>
+ADMIN|ORGANIZATION STORIES </br>
 As an organization such as code curious I want to be able to...

 - add an event with the following characteristics: date, time, location, title, description, type of event, max. number of participants, public or private, programming language/tags.